FAQ

 General

-Both players are responsible for contacting each other to arrange match times.
+Players are responsible for contacting each other to arrange match times.
+On the first day of each season, players receive notification that their schedule is available in their Gladiator portal.
+The schedule includes the name of opponents with their contact information.
 Matches are usually scheduled for evenings or weekends but can be played at any mutually agreed time.
+Quickly view your opponents availability in the Gladiator portal to streamline coordinating the best time for both of you.

 If you cannot play by the reporting deadline, you can request a “Rain Check” (one per season) to extend the deadline or use a substitute player to compete on your behalf.